 - Rhode Island

 - Montgomery County, Maryland

 - The District of Columbia

-Green bank institutions directly supported by CGC have collectively mobilized nearly $3 billion in public and private capital into clean energy projects.
+Green bank institutions directly supported by CGC have collectively mobilized over $9 billion in public and private capital into clean energy projects.
 And CGC is working across many other jurisdictions today to evaluate green bank opportunities and support implementation.

 International green bank formation

 CGC produced the first comprehensive evaluation of the green bank model’s potential in developing countries.
 This work led to a new surge of development and exploration of green banks across the globe.
 CGC worked closely with the Development Bank of Southern Africa to create the Climate Finance facility, the first green bank in a developing country and the first to secure a $56 million loan from the Green Climate Fund.
 CGC is now working towards green bank operation in a growing number of countries, including Rwanda.